 Install dependencies.
 Kismet needs a number of libraries and development headers to compile; these should be available in nearly all distributions.

-On some older versions,
+On some older distributions,

 libprotobuf-c-devmay be called

 For rtlsdr rtl_433 support, you will also need the rtl_433 tool from https://github.com/merbanan/rtl_433 if it is not otherwise provided by your distribution.

 Fedora (and related)

 $ sudo dnf install make automake gcc gcc-c++ kernel-devel git libmicrohttpd-devel pkg-config zlib-devel libnl3-devel libcap-devel libpcap-devel NetworkManager-libnm-devel libdwarf libdwarf-devel elfutils-devel libsqlite3x-devel protobuf-devel protobuf-c-devel protobuf-compiler protobuf-c-compiler lm_sensors-devel libusb-devel fftw-devel